top of page

 -

-The government is introducing new rules on accessibility, earthquake safety (seismic), and “net zero” green building regulations— without consulting builders, checking if local suppliers can keep up, or doing any proper cost analysis.
+Governments are introducing new rules on accessibility, earthquake safety (seismic), and “net zero” green building regulations— without consulting builders, checking if local suppliers can keep up, or doing any proper cost analysis.

 -